dayanacavalcante/Obesity-Estimate/README.md

 One of the most important parts of Exploratory Data Analysis (EAD) is the detection of outliers because if outliers are not studied at this stage, they can affect statistical modeling and Machine Learning.
 In statistics, an outlier is an observation point that is distant from other observations.
 Outlier may be due only to the variability in the measurement or it may indicate experimental errors.
 Machine Learning algorithms are sensitive to the range and distribution of attribute values.
 An outlier can be detected by visualization techniques such as box plot or with mathematical functions such as: Z-score and IQR score.

 I used box plot for data visualization.
-And it can be seen that there is a high number of outliers in the "Age" column.
+And it can be seen that there is a high number of outliers in the "Age" column and outliers have also been detected in other columns.

 ![](/Charts/boxplot.png)

 Analyzing the Age column with the function _value_counts()_, I saw that there are no such discrepant ages to be removed.
+I also analyzed the Weight column and did not see values that justified delete.
 ### _Regression_

 In the first predictive method of the project the Linear Regression algorithm was applied to make the model for predicting the level of Body Mass Index according to Weight.
+I chose the Weight column because the _Heatmap_ chart showed a strong relationship between the variables.

 The model created was:
 ```